Adjacent-view Transformers for Supervised Surround-view Depth Estimation: Experiments

-\textbf{Effect of adjacent-view attention}.
-We conduct the ablation study for adjacent-view attention on the nuScenes~\cite{caesar2020nuscenes} datasets.
 As shown in \autoref{tab:ablation_cvt}, the proposed adjacent-attention mechanism facilitates the interaction between adjacent-view information, thereby enabling adjacent-view features to interact with each other.
 This demonstrates the efficacy of the adjacent-view attention module in enhancing the performance of our model across different backbones.
-This module effectively enables the network to effectively learn to interact between current and adjacent view features.
-Moreover, the adjacent-view attention can not only improve the performance but also accelerate the convergence of the model, as shown in \autoref{fig:train_loss_iters}.
+This module effectively enables the network to learn to interact between current and adjacent view features.
+Moreover, the adjacent-view attention can not only improve the performance but also accelerate the convergence of the model, as shown in Fig.\ref{fig:train_loss_iters}. \textbf{Effect of backbone}.
+To delve into the effectiveness of different backbones, we report an ablation study on the nuScenes~\cite{caesar2020nuscenes} val set, as shown in \autoref{tab:ablation_mpvit}.
+Also, we report the flops and parameters of different backbones.
+Benefiting from the module combining CNN and Transformer layers, the MPViT~\cite{lee2021mpvit} backbone achieves better performance than pure Transformer backbones (PVT-small~\cite{wang2021pyramid}), the pure CNN backbone (ResNet34~\cite{resnet}), and hybrid models that combine convolutional networks with transformers (CVT~\cite{wu2021cvt}).
+In addition, we further explore the effects of different modules in MPViT~\cite{lee2021mpvit}.
+As shown in the bottom of \autoref{tab:ablation_mpvit}, both the CNN path and the Transformer path play an important role in MPViT~\cite{lee2021mpvit} for depth estimation.

+\textbf{Effect of adjacent-view attention layers}.
 We also conduct an ablation study to analyze the impact of the number of adjacent-view attention layers, as shown in \autoref{tab:ablation_Z}.
+The model achieves its best results when $Z = 8$, highlighting the significance of carefully selecting the number of attention layers

 \textbf{Effect of loss}.
 As shown in \autoref{tab:ablation_loss}, we examine the impact of loss on the performance of our \net{}.
 Remarkably, our results indicate that our \net{} is highly robust to different types of loss functions.